Community Compact for Students

 - Report to Health Services any close contact with someone who has tested positive for COVID-19 or is experiencing symptoms of COVID-19.

-- Participate in any mandatory sessions that review the expectations for living on campus.
+- Participate in any mandatory education sessions that review the expectations for living on campus.

 - Comply when directed to move to isolation or quarantine housing.
 Students may be required to move as the result of COVID-19 symptoms, a positive COVID-19 test and/or close contact with someone who is symptomatic and/or tests positive.

-- Students may choose to return home to quarantine or isolate at their own expense, and their return to campus will require documentation and approval by Health Services.
-Room-and-board refunds will not normally be provided.
+- Students may choose to return home to quarantine or isolate at their own expense, and return to campus will require documentation and approval by Health Services.
+Room and board refunds will not normally be provided.
 Once approval for return is given, a 14 days on-campus quarantine will likely be required, and is contingent on availability of on campus quarantine spaces.

 - Practice physical distancing by staying at least 6 feet away from other community members at all times.

-- Masks or cloth face coverings are required when in the presence of others and when outside of your personal room (including in classrooms, common rooms, the Dining Commons, Kendall, Blanchard, the library, etc.).
-You do not need to wear a mask when alone in your own room, when you are outside and more than 6 feet away from any other individual, or when you are washing your face or brushing your teeth in shared bathrooms.
+- Masks or cloth face coverings are required when in the presence of others and when outside of your personal room -- including outdoors.
+Masks should always cover your mouth and nose.
+Students do not need to wear a mask when alone in their own rooms or when they are washing their faces or brushing their teeth in shared bathrooms.

-- Stay in your room if you feel ill or after exposure to someone who is ill, and contact Health Services to review your symptoms.
+- Stay in their rooms if students feel ill or after exposure to someone who is ill, and contact Health Services to review your symptoms.

 - Be positive, attentive and helpful to anyone who may be in need of support.
 Residential students must be particularly sensitive to the fact that their neighbors and/or fellow residents are impacted by their decisions.
 Strong communication skills and empathy for others are important characteristics to cultivate during this time.

-- Please note, as previously communicated, the campus will be smoke- and tobacco-free as of August 1, 2020.
-Given that COVID-19 causes respiratory distress and concerns, smoking of any kind anywhere on campus is considered an honor code violation and can lead to your removal from campus housing and/or other consequences.
+- Please note, as previously communicated, the campus is now smoke- and tobacco-free.
+Given that COVID-19 causes respiratory distress and concerns, smoking of any kind anywhere on campus is considered an honor code and student conduct violation and can lead to a student's removal from campus housing and/or other consequences.

 - No guests are permitted in the residence halls.
 This prohibition includes overnight and daytime guests.
 Anyone who does not live in your residence hall is considered a guest.

 - Refrain from visiting any other residence halls except the one you live in.
-You can meet up with those living in other buildings in campus common spaces such as Blanchard.
+You can meet up with those living in other buildings outside.

-- Keep your own residential space and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which you may have access.
+- Keep their own residential spaces and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which you may have access.

-- Students not living on campus may not visit any College facility that is not open to the general public, including residential buildings and the library.
+- Students not living on campus may not visit any College facility that is not open to the general public (including residential buildings and academic buildings including the library.)